v1adhope/time-tracker/README.md

 Use `.env` for migration

 ---
-- [ ] TODO: might be created root path for config and migration
+- [ ] TODO: might created root path for config and migration
+- [ ] TODO: might changed seeder for test time tasks